robgc/sento-crawler/README.md

 # Prerequisites

-In order to set up an instance you need a PostgreSQL database initialised using the instructions available in [Sento API's readme](https://github.com/robgc/sento-api).
+In order to set up an instance you need a PostgreSQL database initialised previously using the instructions available in [Sento API's readme](https://github.com/robgc/sento-api).

+You also need a Twitter Developer account and a set of _Consumer API keys_ for your Twitter Application.

 # Executing the tool